addiks/doctrine2_tweaks/README.md

 open transaction plus the root-UnitOfWork.
 Each UnitOfWork in this stack contains the state of managed entities from the time when the next transaction started.
 The top UnitOfWork on the stack is always the one currently used.
 When a transaction begins, the topmost UnitOfWork is cloned and the clone put on top of the stack becoming the new current UnitOfWork.

+When a transaction get's committed, the secont-topmost UnitOfWork get's removed from the stack, replaced by the current and topmost UnitOfWork.
+There is also an alternative method to commit called "commitAndDetachNewEntities" that also detaches all entities that were not known at the beginning of the transaction, which may be what you want to do for every iteration in batch-processing in order to prevent having an enourmous amount of entities managed.

-When a transaction get's committed, the secont-topmost UnitOfWork get's removed from the stack, replaced by the current and topmost UnitOfWork (resulting in a cheap commit).
-When a transaction get's rolled back, the topmost UnitOfWork get's discarded and it's previous UnitOfWork (which still contains the state of the entities of when the transaction begun becomes the new topmost and current UnitOfWork.
-A rollback also rolls back the managed part of the state of all managed entities using the UnitOfWork that still contains the state of the managed entities when the transaction begun (resulting in an expensive rollback!).
+When a transaction get's rolled back, the topmost UnitOfWork get's discarded and it's previous UnitOfWork (which still contains the state of the entities of  when the transaction begun becomes the new topmost and current one.

+There is also an alternative method for rolling back a transaction called "rollbackEntities" that rolls back the managed part of the state of all managed entities using the UnitOfWork that still contains the state of the managed entities when the transaction begun (resulting in an expensive rollback!).

 The process described in the paragraph above allows for a meaningful workflow using transactions.
 If a process fails and causes a rollback, not only the state in the database get's rolled back, but also the state of all managed